Quick Start Guide

 "pageStart": 0

-}As you can see, we got back a list with three residential electricity utilities, each with their details populated in the results list.
-Also, the type property is populated in this call.
-It tells us that in the results we have JSON that conforms to the LoadServingEntity structure.
-In many cases, we have types that are reused across different endpoints.
+}The response includes a list with three residential electricity utilities, each with details populated in the results list.
+The type property is also populated in this call.
+It tells us that the results JSON conforms to the LoadServingEntity structure.
+In many cases, types are reused across different endpoints.

 Arcadia's API endpoints follow a pattern that should be familiar to people who have worked with REST APIs before.
 That pattern is: